Back

-Manage Windows 10 and iOS devices with new features from Microsoft Intune
+Manage Windows 10 and iOS Devices with New Intune Features

 Microsoft plans on releasing the next service update for Intune by November 6th this year.
 The new features will be available as part of Windows 10 and iOS managed app configurations.
 The following examines some of these new features as well as a full list of features to be released soon to Intune standalone.
 These features help bring Windows 10 users closer to Android and iOS users with more universal apps and some new features to the Intune Company Portal.